AnuragDeotale/Pizza_Revenue/README.md

-# PizzaHut Database Analysis
+# Pizza Database Analysis

-This project involves creating a database for PizzaHut, populating it with schema and data, and performing SQL queries for analysis.
+This project involves creating a database for Pizza, populating it with schema and data, and performing SQL queries for analysis.
 The project focuses on calculating metrics like total revenue, top-selling pizzas, and order patterns.

 ## Database Schema